+90-100= A

-90-100= A 80-89 = B 70-79 = C 60-69 = D 0-59 = F
+80-89 = B

+0-59 = F

 REQUIRED ASSIGNMENTS Percent of Grade PROFESSIONALISM AND PARTICIPATION Teachers must exhibit a high degree of professional behavior and have exemplary attendance to best meet the needs of their students.
 As a preservice teacher, it is essential to begin practicing what will be expected of you as an in-service teacher including reliability, responsibility, flexibility, punctuality, integrity, and ability to work efficiently and productively with your colleagues.
-This grade will include participation during PLC activities, peer reviews, in-class discussions about content and readings, informal presentations, interaction with the professor and/or guest speakers, and professional behavior.
-15% INTRODUCTION PRESENTATION For the purpose of introducing yourself to your peers and the professor, you will create ONE PPT slide with visuals/images that represent or symbolize who you are as a person and an educator.
-You will present this slide to the class on the designated date.
-5% MENTAL HEALTH AND SUICIDE PREVENTION TRAINING As part of this course, you are required to take the Texas teacher online training for mental health and suicide prevention.
+This grade will include participation during activities, peer reviews, in-class discussions about content and readings, informal presentations, written reflections of learning, interaction with guest speakers, and professional behavior.
+15% MENTAL HEALTH AND SUICIDE PREVENTION TRAINING As part of this course, you are required to take the Texas teacher online training for mental health and suicide prevention.
 Once you have completed this training, you will print the certificate and bring a hard copy to class on the designated due date for credit.
 5% UbD UNIT PLAN Throughout this course, you will be designing a unit plan which demonstrates your ability to align learning goals with appropriate, authentic, and engaging instructional models as well as formative and alternative assessments.
 You will utilize the Understanding By Design template/format for this plan.
 Stage 1: Desired Results You will identify the TEKS, transfer goals, essential questions, enduring understandings, and knowledge/skills statements for your unit.
 Stage 2: Evidence/Assessment You will design a student performance task utilizing the GRASPS process.
 You will also design a traditional assessment such as a quiz or test.
 Both will be included in Stage 2.
 Stage 3: Learning Plan You will develop a descriptive list of differentiated, multi-sensory, and collaborative learning activities that could be implemented during your UbD unit of instruction.
 You will also integrate instructional technology in this stage.
 25% LESSON PLAN #1: DIRECT INSTRUCTION/MADELINE HUNTER MODEL (TK20 ASSIGNMENT) You will create a lesson plan using the Madeline Hunter direct instruction format.
 10% LESSON PLAN #2: INQUIRY BASED INSTRUCTION/5E MODEL You will create a lesson plan using the 5E Inquiry Based instruction format.
-10% WRITTEN REFLECTIONS You will compose two brief yet revealing and insightful written reflections about your learning experiences in this course.
-Some reflections will be guided by a prompt and both must demonstrate critical and evaluative thinking about the course content as it applies to the teaching profession and to your development as an educator.
-Each reflection is worth 10%.
-20% TEACHING AND LEARNING RESOURCE COLLECTION Throughout this course, you will be receiving, selecting, and creating materials and resources that will be incredibly valuable to you as a classroom teacher.
-You will be systematically collecting and organizing these materials in a binder that will be presented on the last day of class.
-10%
+10% INTERACTIVE INSTRUCTIONAL STATION DESIGN AND PRESENTATION Instructional stations are used in classrooms to provide differentiated, hands-on experiences for students to explore new knowledge using multiple learning styles.
+Using the format presented in class, you will work with a group to design and present stations that could be used to teach a critical concept in your elementary or middle school classroom.
+20% EDUCATIONAL BOOK STUDY AND PAPER In addition to the required text for this course, you will select and read one of the books from the list on page 2 of this syllabus.
+You will participate in scheduled peer discussions about this book.
+You will also complete a 3-page paper that connects your chosen book with concepts learned in this course as well as applications to teaching and learning in an elementary or middle school classroom.
+15%

-Course Schedule (19 Class Sessions):
+Course Schedule (29 Class Sessions):